 According to salesforce research, businesses who communicate effectively have 50 percent lower employee turnover rates.
 If your team ask questions, interact with one another and respond thoroughly in your instant messaging app – that’s where you’ll grab their attention the fastest.

 As a team leader, you inspire others through your words and actions.
 Before you speak, listen and observe; knowing your audience is as important as the message you're trying to convey.
-These instant messaging tips will not only save you time, but will also allow you to inform, persuade and guide your team towards success.
+These instant messaging for business tips will not only save you time, but will also allow you to inform, persuade and guide your team towards success.

 Simon SinekStart with Why: How Great Leaders Inspire Everyone to Take Action“Great leaders communicate and great communicators lead.”